 Recommended Optional Program Components: None

 Course Objectives: The main objective of this course is to enable the students to better understand and analyze politics in Turkey.
 A major theme of the course concerns the problems that Turkey has faced in consolidating its democracy.
-In view of the current trend toward growing authoritarianism in Turkish political life, the issue of democracy becomes even more important than in previous years.
-The course will begin with an overview of Turkish politics during the past sixty years.
-We will then discuss several major analytical approaches that are used in explaining the problems of democracy.
-This will be followed by an examination of the key political institutions and processes.
-In the last part, we will examine a number of major issues in contemporary Turkish politics.
+The course will begin with an overview of Turkish politics during the 100 years.
+The reflections of the modernization efforts that started from the Ottoman Empire to today's Republic of Turkey will be examined.

 Learning Outcomes